herculesinc/pg-dao/README.md

 Using `AbstractModel` (as opposed to defining model handler from scratch) does impose a few limitations:

   * The underlying table must have `id`, `created_on`, and `updated_on` fields. `id` must be a primary key and can be either varchar or bigint.
-The other two fields must be dates
+The other two fields must be dates.
+These fields (in camelCase) will be added to all abstract models automatically.
   * All model properties must be in camelCase while all database fields must be in snake_case. `AbstractModel` assumes this conventions and queries generated automatically will have syntax errors if this convention is not adhered to
-  * All models of the same type must be stored in a single table (models spanning multiple tables are not possible).
-For example, for the User model above, the model is stored in a single table called `users`
+  * If you decide to override model constructor, the constructor signature must be `constructor(seed: any, id?: string)`, and the first call inside the constructor must be `super(seed, id)`

 #### Model Decorators
 pg-dao provides two decorators which can be used to define a model: `@dbModel` and `@dbField`.